roryl23/droneOS/README.md

 # droneOS

-A Go framework for remotely controlling a drone.
+A Go framework for remotely and automatically flying a drone.

 ## Usage